alfe-ai/alfe-ai/README.md

 `pro` tier.
 Created Jan 29, 2025 with a 127,000 token context limit, pricing starts at $1 per million input tokens and $5 per million output tokens.

-**Anthropic Claude 3.5 Haiku** offers enhanced speed, coding accuracy, and tool use, making it ideal for real-time applications like chat interactions and instant coding suggestions.
-Created Nov 4, 2024 with a 200,000 token context limit, pricing is $0.80 per million input tokens and $4 per million output tokens.
+**Anthropic Claude 3.5 Haiku** has been added to the chat model menu under the `pro` tier.
+It offers enhanced speed, coding accuracy, and tool use, making it ideal for real-time applications like chat interactions and instant coding suggestions.
+Created Nov 4, 2024 with a 200,000 token context limit, pricing is
+$0.80 per million input tokens and $4 per million output tokens.